 September 30, 1975 - The night that changed the course of television history

 On September 30, 1975, HBO and UA-Columbia Cablevision, along with ATC, transmitted the "Thrilla in Manila," the third matchup between Mohammed Ali and Joe Fraser, via satellite from the Philippines to cable systems in Vero Beach, Florida and Jackson, Mississippi.

-It was that night that her former boss at UA-Columbia, Bob Rosencrans, said her dream was about to come true.
+It was that night that Kay's former boss at UA-Columbia, Bob Rosencrans, said her dream was about to come true.
 It was then that they decided to launch a cable television network delivered to systems via satellite.
-Joe Cohen, President of Madison Square Garden, had the 125 events from The Garden available for license.
-The Madison Square Garden national network was announced in 1976 and launched in September 1977.
+Joe Cohen, President of Madison Square Garden, had 125 events from The Garden available for license and the Madison Square Garden (MSG) national network was announced in 1976, launched in September 1977.

-The most significant contribution to the cable industry came in the form of the business model that was created.
-It reversed the payment model from the one created by the broadcast industry.
-Instead of the network paying the cable systems to carry the network programming, MSG instituted a fee that the cable systems would pay to the network.
-To that was added advertising revenue and the two revenue stream model was created and set the stage for other cable programmers to follow.
-With the launch, she also became the first women president of a cable network in television history.
+The most significant disruptive innovation made in the cable industry was the introduction of a new business model - licensing and advertising.
+The new model reversed the payment model created by the TV broadcast industry.
+Instead of the TV broadcast paying the cable systems to carry the programming, MSG (the forerunner to USA Networks) instituted a fee that the cable systems would pay to the TV broadcast network - as one revenue stream.
+The second revenue stream, advertising, created and set the stage for the advertising industry and other cable programmers to follow.
+With the launch, Kay became the first women president of a cable network in television history.

-USA also pioneered the Made for Television Movie series, having launched a slate of 24 original movies in 1987.
-Competition with the TV Networks was beginning to heat up, and USA, along with other cable networks were beginning to take significant audience away from TV Broadcast.
-USA also launched a number of original series in association with cable and broadcast networks around the globe, producing such important break-through originals such as La Femme Nikita and Highlander.
+Competition with the TV Networks was beginning to heat up, and USA Network, along with other cable networks were beginning to take significant audience away from TV Broadcast.